joelparkerhenderson/icebreaker-questions/README.md

 Who’s someone you really admire at this company and why?

 What can I do to impress you today?

+## Community icebreaker questions

+What do you think of this community?

+What do you want to know about this community?

+What do you want this community to know about you?

+What do you think of the other community?

+What do you want to know about the other community?

+What do you want the other community to know about you?

+How can these communities interact with each other?

 ## Insight icebreaker questions